KhedirQ/YCC-Appointment-Booking/README.md

 ## Mis-User Stories
-1. Mis-User Story 1: As an attacker, I want to gain unauthorized access to the admin panel so I can manipulate user data.
+1. Mis-User Story 1: As an attacker, I want to gain unauthorized access to the YCC admin panel so I can manipulate user data.

-2. Mis-User Story 2: As a malicious user, I want to disrupt the scheduling system so appointments can't be booked.
+2. Mis-User Story 2: As a malicious user, I want to disrupt the scheduling system so appointments can't be booked by using malicios code input like sql injection or buffer overflow and take over the system.

 ## Mitigation Criteria 1:
 •	Strong Authentication: Implement robust authentication mechanisms for admin access, such as multi-factor authentication (MFA) and strong password policies such as o	Enforcing complex password requirements, such as a mix of uppercase and lowercase letters, numbers, and special characters. o	Enabling account lockout mechanisms after a certain number of failed login attempts

 ## Mitigation Criteria 2: